nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Format:** `delete-s SCHEDULE_INDEX`

 **Example:**
-* `delele-s 5` deletes the schedule that is indexed as 5 in the schedule list.
+* `delete-s 5` deletes the schedule that is indexed as 5 in the schedule list.
 * `list` followed by `delete-s 2` deletes the 2nd schedule in the schedule list.

 **Acceptable values for each parameter:**